tm4dev/go-proxy/README.md

 - Up to 14,000 requests per second
 - DNS resolution and caching
 - Automatic IPv6 routing and sysctl setup
+- Authentication with Redis or credentials
-- One core = one listener via reuseport
+- One listener per core via `SO_REUSEPORT` and `SO_REUSEADDR`

 ## Limitations